Schools

 Government figures show 24,325 children were educated in unregistered AP last year, with placements from councils almost doubling to 11,436 since 2019.

-Under the new standards, children can be placed in AP for “short, intensive periods of support, for a maximum of 12 weeks”, before returning to full-time education in mainstream or specialist schools.
+But under standards the government hopes to make mandatory, children can be placed in AP for “short, intensive periods of support, for a maximum of 12 weeks”, before returning to full-time education in mainstream or specialist schools.

 Alternatively, they can be given longer-term, part-time placements for up to two days or four sessions a week, alongside attending school.